tklengyel/xen-uefi/README.md

 -------------------------------
 Xen expects a configuration file to be present when booted as a UEFI application.
 By default it expects to be named the same as the Xen UEFI application with the `cfg` extension.
 However, when booted through the SHIM, it will need to be named what the SHIM is named with the `cfg` extension.
 For example, `BOOTX64.cfg`.

 The Xen configuration file can specify multiple sections, so that it is possible to pre-define different boot options for the Xen and the dom0 kernel.
+The tboot/sinit lines are only needed if the system supports Intel TXT.

 ```
 [global]